Electroforming: Process

-If the mandrel is made of a non-conductive material it can be coated with a thin conductive layer.
+If the mandrel is made of a non-conductive material, then it can be coated with a thin conductive layer.

 Advantages and disadvantages

 The main advantage of electroforming is that it accurately replicates the external shape of the mandrel.
-Generally, machining a cavity accurately is more challenging than machining a convex shape, however the opposite holds true for electroforming because the mandrel's exterior can be accurately machined and then used to electroform a precision cavity.
+Generally, machining a cavity accurately is more challenging than machining a convex shape; however, the opposite holds true for electroforming because the mandrel's exterior can be accurately machined and then used to electroform a precision cavity.

-Compared to other basic metal forming processes (casting, forging, stamping, deep drawing, machining and fabricating) electroforming is very effective when requirements call for extreme tolerances, complexity or light weight.
-The precision and resolution inherent in the photo-lithographically produced conductive patterned substrate, allows finer geometries to be produced to tighter tolerances while maintaining superior edge definition with a near optical finish.
+Compared to other basic metal forming processes (casting, forging, stamping, deep drawing, machining, and fabricating), electroforming is very effective when requirements call for extreme tolerances, complexity, or light weight.
+The precision and resolution inherent in the photo-lithographically produced conductive patterned substrate allows finer geometries to be produced to tighter tolerances while maintaining superior edge definition with a near-optical finish.
 Electroformed metal can be extremely pure, with superior properties over wrought metal due to its refined crystal structure.
-Multiple layers of electroformed metals can be bonded together, or to different substrate materials to produce complex structures with "grown-on" flanges and bosses.
+Multiple layers of electroformed metals can be bonded together, or to different substrate materials, to produce complex structures with "grown-on" flanges and bosses.

-Tolerances of 1.5 to 3 nanometres have been reported.
+Tolerances of 1.5 to 3 nanometers have been reported.

 A wide variety of shapes and sizes can be made by electroforming, the principal limitation being the need to part the product from the mandrel.
 Since the fabrication of a product requires only a single model or mandrel, low production quantities can be made economically.